 Being able to absorb the moods and feelings of others is a gift for sure, but it also comes with its challenges.
 Undiscovered empaths are an easy target for energy vampires and unhealthy relationships.
 If you find yourself exhausted and anxious regularly and don’t know why it might be time to learn some new tools for your empathic abilities.

 The good news is, there are a variety of tools available to you to help you better understand what being an empath is, techniques for turning your energy absorbing abilities off, and how to better navigate the world with your sensitivities in mind.

 Being an empath myself I’ve learned a lot about how to navigate this energy-packed realm and still thrive!
-My next post in this series covers a variety of techniques and tools to help you flourish as an empath.
-Keep an eye out for it next week!
+This blog post covers a variety of techniques and tools to help you flourish as an empath.

 Why being an Empath or HSP is awesome!

 Before I leave you, I’d like to share a shortlist of why being a super-sensitive empath is such a gift!
 Here’s a shortlist of why you’re amazing: